MarkPhamm/consumer_complaint_pipeline/README.md

 - `snowflake-connector-python>=3.0.0`
 - `python-dotenv>=1.0.0`

-### 3. Configure Snowflake Connection in Airflow
+### 3. Configure Airflow Connections

+#### A. Snowflake Connection

-Navigate to Airflow UI and create a new connection:
+Navigate to Airflow UI and create a Snowflake connection:

 **Connection Details:**